neil323423/waves/README.md

 npm start
 ```

+Once everything is set up, head over to http://localhost:3000 to experience Waves running smoothly on your local machine!

 ## Deploying Waves on your own server:
 > [!NOTE]
 > A subdomain or a domain is **required** for this.